• Skip to primary navigation

 This recipe has roots in several countries, and you'll find different versions in Austria, Hungary, the former Czech Republic, and Slovakia.
 All of these now-independent countries were once part of the mighty Austrian-Hungarian empire.

-Without going too deep into European history, simply said empires came and fell, and people moved a lot in the first half of the 20th century - and they took their recipes to their new homes.
+Without going too deep into European history, said empires came and fell, and people moved a lot in the first half of the 20th century - and they took their recipes to their new homes.

 As with many other German recipes, this is a traditional recipe and the recipe I was taught at home.
 But depending on where your family comes from, recipes might vary.